Doors are usually the gateways to a journey. Open them, go through them, ta-dah. Everyone’s heard this story.

 Visit our Art Gallery and lean in close to his works on our wall.
 You can see their bones if you look hard.
 A sliding door from a 1960s bungalow here, little more than a frame covered in thin plywood.
 A thicker, older door from the mid-20th century there.

-They’ve been transformed by where they’ve been, and it hasn’t been terribly nice.
+The places they’ve gone have transformed them, and it hasn’t been terribly nice.
 You can smell the scorching from where they’ve been set ablaze.
-Great chunks have been burned out of some.
+Great chunks are burned out of some.
 A waratah sprouts from another, suggesting an encounter of great violence.
 Bones and feathers are concreted into the surface by a layer of ash.

 Some have aquired a canvas overlay in their travels.
 Huge rents are often slashed in its surface, to be sutured together again by old nails or seashells.